The Use of Cryptocurrency for Money Laundering :

 3. Market Volatility

-- Criminal misuse impacts legitimate market adoption and increases regulatory scrutiny.
+- Criminal misuse impacts legitimate market adoption and increases regulatory scrutiny

 Global Regulatory Measures